fieldtrip/website/tutorial/scripting.md

 to save the output to `data_raw.mat` in the present working directory, i.e., the directory you are currently in.
 To determine the present working directory, you can use [pwd](https://www.mathworks.com/help/matlab/ref/pwd.html).

 {% include markup/info %}
 We recommend in general storing a single FieldTrip data structure per file, and to give the file the same name as the data structure that it contains.
 This makes it more predictable what ends up in memory if you load the file.
-Furthermore, with a clear and consistent name you can easily delete outdated files, or files with intermediate results that are not needed anymore.
+Furthermore, with a consistent naming scheme you can more easily delete files with intermediate results or outdated files.

 A consequence of the one-variable-per-file strategy is that the files will have the same name for every subject, hence you need to store them in subject-specific directories.
 {% include markup/end %}